Peter Taylor (mayor)

 Peter Colin Taylor (born April 1980) is a British Liberal Democrat politician who is the second Mayor of Watford.
 He was elected in the 2018 election, succeeding Dorothy Thornhill.
 He was re-elected as mayor in 2022.
-Taylor has also served as the Hertfordshire County Councillor for Central Watford and Oxhey since 2025.
+Taylor has also served as the Hertfordshire County Councillor for Central Watford and Oxhey since May 2025.
 He was a Watford Borough Councillor for Oxhey ward from 2012 to 2018, when he was elected Mayor.

 Early life and career

 Taylor was born in Preston in April 1980.
 His father was a computer systems programmer for Midland Bank (now HSBC) and his mother was a childminder.
 He has three siblings.
 Taylor's family moved to Sheffield when he was seven, where he attended Notre Dame Catholic High School.
 He graduated with a Master of Arts degree in economics and politics from the University of Edinburgh.
 After graduation, he taught economics at St Dominic's Sixth Form College in Harrow on the Hill.
 He continued to work in the education sector as assistant director of education for the Catholic Education Service, representing over 2000 Catholic schools in England and Wales, until his election as Mayor of Watford.